tajpuriya27/php_understanding/MainReadme.md

 ## Introduction to Wordpress

 1. Difference: wordpress.com and wordpress.org
 2. Requirement
 3. Install: laragon
 4. Install: wordpress
 5. Difference: Plugin and Theme
 6. First Theme
     Q. Is there any way to scaffold the theme directory same as we can scaffold the gutenburg block?
-7. First Plugin
+7.  **First Plugin**

+    The only file required to make a plugin is `plugin-name.php` file with the `plugin/plugin_name` directory.

+    The plugin header comment must comply with the [header requirements](https://developer.wordpress.org/plugins/plugin-basics/header-requirements/), and at the very least, contain the name of the plugin i.e. in `plugin-name.php` file:

+    ```php
+    /**
+    * Plugin Name:     YOUR PLUGIN NAME
+    **/
+    ```

+    At this point, if you go to plugin settings in wordpress dashboard, you can see a new plugin to ready to activate with the name `YOUR PLUGIN NAME`.

+    The entry point of the plugin is `plugin-name.php` file.
+Add an echo within this file and see what happens:

+    ```php
+    /**
+    * Plugin Name:     YOUR PLUGIN NAME
+    **/
+    echo 'Hello, world!';
+    ```

+    If you visit any page/blog, you will see the text, _Hello, world!_ at the very top.
+[Click here to view](http://wpbasics.test/sample-page/) sample page - created by wordpress by default.

+    Congratulations!
+You have created your first Plugin and can activate it.

 8. Some notes

 ## PHP